All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Swimming sprints: Water supports your body weight while providing resistance.
 Swim hard for one length, then rest or swim easily for one length swimming on GLP-1 complete guide.

 • Brisk walking intervals: Alternate fast walking with slow walking.
-This is the most accessible form of HIIT and works well for patients who are not ready for higher-impact options.
+This is the most accessible form of HIIT and works well for patients who aren't ready for higher-impact options.

 Moderate-Impact Options